gabrielmason/Predictive-Classifiers/README.md

 Naive Bayes:
 A simple NBC predictive alrogithm.
 Currently implemented for binary classification, but can easily be extended to support classifying variables with more than 2 possible outcomes.
-Algorithm assumes that all dat in the is discrete.
-Upon testing the a yelp data set,
+Algorithm assumes that all data is discrete.
+Upon testing the a sample data set, squared loss converges to about 0.13 with half of the data allocated for training.